Master Posterior ECG: Techniques and AI Insights for Developers

 Implement 15-Lead ECG Technique for Enhanced Diagnosis

-To implement the 15-lead ECG technique, clinicians add three back leads (V7, V8, and V9) to the standard 12-lead setup, creating a posterior ECG.
-This expanded configuration significantly improves visualization of the heart's rear wall, which is often compromised during myocardial infarctions, as shown by the posterior ECG.
+To implement the 15-lead ECG technique, clinicians add three back leads (V7, V8, and V9) to the standard 12-lead setup, creating a comprehensive view of the heart.
+This expanded configuration significantly improves visualization of the heart's rear wall, which is often compromised during myocardial infarctions, as shown by the research findings.
 Proper placement is essential:

 1. V7 should be located at the left back axillary line